jonashackt/molecule-ansible-docker-aws/README.md

 And we need to add the `BOTO_CONFIG` environment variable to the same line as the already existing variable - otherwise Travis starts multiple builds with only one variable set to each build!
 See the docs (https://docs.travis-ci.com/user/environment-variables/#defining-multiple-variables-per-item)

 > If you need to specify several environment variables for each build, put them all on the same line in the env array

+Now head over to Travis and have a look into the log.
+It should look green and somehow like this: https://travis-ci.org/jonashackt/molecule-ansible-docker-vagrant/builds/477365844